 The built-in array() data type has many ways that it can be manipulated.
 One of those ways is through the array_shift() function that treats an array as a queue, taking array elements from the front of the queue and moving up all of the other items in the array.
-When you define an array that… Needing to get the rest of “PHP array_shift() With Non-Numeric Keys?”
+When you define an array that… Need to read the remainder of “PHP array_shift() With Non-Numeric Keys?”
 Click the link!

 PHP provides the built-in ability to randomly sort, i.e. shuffle, an array of values in place.
 The PHP shuffle() function takes a standard array of values and swaps each element randomly with another element in the array.
-The shuffle terminology comes from what you would do if you needed to shuffle a deck of playing… Looking to read the rest of “PHP shuffle() Function?”
-Click this!
+The shuffle terminology comes from what you would do if you needed to shuffle a deck of playing… Click to read the rest of “PHP shuffle() Function.”

 Unlike most languages, when you need to extract a few random elements from an array, PHP provides built-in functionality.
 The PHP array_rand() function will return either a random index or key, or an array of random indices or keys, given an input of an array and the number of indices or keys to return.
-PHP… Needing to read the remainder of “PHP array_rand() Function.”
+PHP… Needing to read the remainder of “PHP array_rand() Function?”
+Click the link!

 PHP is a great little language with a lot of neat functions to help you manipulate arrays and strings.
 It’s obvious why it is one of the more popular languages for developing on the backend of web sites.
-Often I find myself needing to wrap an array of strings in a list of HTML or… Continue reading the rest of “PHP Imploded Wrap?”
-Click this link!
+Often I find myself needing to wrap an array of strings in a list of HTML or… Continue reading the rest of “PHP Imploded Wrap.”